GitHubDragonFly/Android_Tablet_Test/README.md

 See the following link for instructions on how to create AAR for libplctag: https://github.com/libplctag/libplctag4android/issues/1

 # Functionality
 - Only a single value will be displayed per tag entered, either of string/char/integer/float...etc.
 - It provides automated READ while unused tag spots can be used to write in parallel.
 - The left half of the screen is for a PLC utilizing AB protocol while the right half is for Modbus (simultaneous use).

 Screenshots folder has pictures of this app running inside the Android x86 emulator tablet.
 The app was also tested as working on an old RCA tablet with arm processor and Android 5.0.

+# Licensing
+This is all dual licensed under Mozilla Public License 2.0 and GNU Lesser/Library General Public License 2.1 to cover for the use of libplctag and jna libraries.